Leon Ware

-Leon Ware (February 16, 1940 - February 23, 2017) was an American songwriter, producer, composer, and singer.
-Besides a solo career as a performer, Ware was best known for producing hits for other artists including Michael Jackson, Quincy Jones, Maxwell, Minnie Riperton and Marvin Gaye, co-producing the latter's album I Want You.
+Leon Ware (February 16, 1940 - February 23, 2017) was an American songwriter, producer, composer, and singer renowned for his innovative and prolific compositions, particularly of R&B and soul music.
+He often worked behind the scenes, where he wrote and produced hits for other artists including Michael Jackson, Quincy Jones, Maxwell, Minnie Riperton and Marvin Gaye, co-producing the latter's seminal album I Want You.

 Early life

 Ware was born and raised in Detroit, Michigan, United States.
-His mother was a minister and a pianist for their local Baptist church and his father worked for Ford Motor Co. on the assembly line.
-Ware was the youngest of ten siblings.
-He was blind for two years after he had an accident with a slingshot when he was five years old.
-Despite being only blind in the right eye, his left eye was covered as well.
-Ware said that, "They [presumably his family] worried that if my left eye wasn’t covered, it would be too strong if my right eye regained its vision."
-Subsequently, he was sent to the Michigan School for the Blind.
-In his teens, he was a key member of a vocal group, the Romeos, with Lamont Dozier and Ty Hunter (later of the Originals).
+He was the youngest of eleven children.
+His mother, the former Vera Hill was a beautician and she served as a minister at their local Baptist church, while his father, Frank Ware, worked at the Ford Motor Company on the assembly line.
+At the age of five years, Ware had an accident involving a slingshot that made him temporarily blind for two years.
+Inevitably, he attended the Michigan School for the Blind in Lansing.

 Career

-Early career
+1950s–1960s: Early career

+During the mid-1950s, Ware became acquainted with the music industry as a key member of a vocal group, the Romeos, with Lamont Dozier and Ty Hunter, later of the Originals.

-Ware worked at ABC Records as an arranger and songwriter before he joined Motown as a songwriter in 1967.
-He had co-written songs for the Isley Brothers, Martha & the Vandellas, and the Jackson 5 during his early years at Motown.
+In 1960, Ware wrote half of an album for his solo output, which he never completed.
+By the late 60s, he began working at ABC Records as an arranger and songwriter.
+He later joined Motown as a staff member.
+During his early tenure at the company, he had co-written songs for the Isley Brothers, Martha & the Vandellas, and the Jackson 5.
+His co-composition for the Isleys was his first one to achieve gold status.

-Early major songwriting success: 1971–1973
+1970s: Major breakthroughs

 In 1971, Ware collaborated with Ike & Tina Turner, co-writing six songs on their United Artists album Nuff Said.
 The album reached the number 21 on the Billboard R&B chart and also appeared on the Billboard 200.
 This led to a contract as a solo artist on United Artists where he released his self-titled debut album in 1972.
 Around this time, Ware began collaborating with Arthur "T-Boy" Ross, younger brother of Diana Ross.
-One of the songs they wrote together was "I Wanna Be Where You Are," recorded by Michael Jackson for his 1972 album Got To Be There.
+The pair penned the 1972 hit "I Wanna Be Where You Are," recorded by Michael Jackson for his album Got To Be There.
 The single reached number two on the R&B charts and peaked at number 16 on the Billboard Hot 100 in 1972.
-Ware wrote for numerous artists during this period including Donny Hathaway and The Miracles.
+Ware co-wrote for numerous artists during this period including Donny Hathaway and The Miracles.